-There are a few different types out there—here are a few that I’d recommend.
+There are a few different types out there—here are a few recommendations.

-Great for your homepage and product pages, quotes give your customers a quick snippet of what others have said, which is ideal for instilling brand trust and reliability.
+Great for your homepage, About Us page, and product pages, quotes give your customers a quick snippet of what others have said, which is ideal for instilling brand trust and reliability.

 Social media gives you the unique opportunity to expand your audience while interacting with your current customer base.